What are the risks of drinking during pregnancy?

 There are a number of risks to your developing baby if you drink alcohol when you are pregnant.

-Fetal Alcohol Spectrum Disorder (FASD) is a term used to describe a range of problems affecting babies whose mothers drank alcohol during pregnancy.
-FASD is the leading known cause of developmental disability in children and includes, physical, learning and behavioural disabilities.
+Fetal Alcohol Spectrum Disorder (FASD) is a term used to describe a range of health and behavioural problems affecting babies whose mothers drank alcohol during pregnancy.
+FASD is the leading known cause of developmental disability in children and includes, lifelong physical, mental, behavioural and learning disabilities.